fastlane/fastlane/README.md

 to clean up outdated gems.

+System Requirements: `fastlane` requires Mac OS X or Linux with Ruby 2.0.0 or above.

 If you want to take a look at a project, already using `fastlane`, check out the [fastlane-examples](https://github.com/fastlane/examples) with `fastlane` setups by Wikipedia, Product Hunt, MindNode and more.